Many of our patients who struggle with gynecomastia already maintain a healthy diet and a regular exercise routine. Just as […]

 What Is Gynecomastia?

-Gynecomastia is typically characterized by an excess of fat, skin, and/or glandular tissue in the breasts.
+Gynecomastia is typically characterized by an excess of fat, skin, and/or glandular breast tissue – or a combination of all these elements – in the breasts.
 This condition often results in an enlarged breast appearance, which can lead to extreme self-consciousness and even depression in men.
 It can also cause breasts that look disproportionate, as well as breast tenderness and a swelling or protruding effect on the nipples.
 Gynecomastia is experienced by millions of men and can have a significant impact on one’s self-esteem.
 Oftentimes, men who suffer from gynecomastia will feel uncomfortable or embarrassed when wearing form-fitting clothing or removing their shirt at the pool or beach.
-Plus, many individuals find that diet and exercise often prove ineffective at addressing the condition.
+Plus, many individuals find that diet, exercise, and weight loss often prove ineffective at addressing the condition.
 Fortunately, there is treatment available that can recontour the chest area with exceptional results.

 True Gynecomastia vs. Pseudogynecomastia